How to Do Animal Rights - And Win the War on Animals

 Animals have at least some value in themselves irrespective of human attitudes (they have some intrinsic value), so we should treat them well.
 But although people should avoid causing animals 'unnecessary' suffering, animal rights are relative to human rights, so we can cancel the interests of animals for the benefit of humans if there is justification.
 For instance, we should use dogs and monkeys in research and their welfare is important, but the well-being of humans is more important.
 This view may be held by welfarists.

 You need not confine yourself to these three levels when discussing animal rights.
 You can make up nuances as you like, such as broadening animal rights to apparently non-sentient animals or to the whole of inanimate nature or by coming up with different definitions of animal rights.
-But bear each level in mind to make discussion meaningful.
+But keep each basic level in mind to make discussion meaningful.

 Are Rights a Cure-all?

 Rights should be absolute if they are to protect individuals; they cannot be suspended or hacked about to fit in with what someone may happen to want.
 Yet sometimes there seem to be cases for overriding rights during conflicts of interest.
 For example, it might seem right to kill some individuals to save others, such as killing mice spoiling a harvest and setting off a famine, or killing predators such as coyotes or foxes eating the last individuals of an endangered species.
 How should we react to situations like these?
-We might react by temporarily adopting another philosophy, like Utilitarianism - that you should act to bring about the greatest good to the greatest number of individuals.
+We might respond by temporarily adopting another philosophy, like Utilitarianism - that you should act to bring about the greatest good to the greatest number of individuals.
 Thus we should be aware that rights are not a panacea that can cope with all moral conditions all the time; now and then we may have to look outside rights for other solutions to guide us when dealing with moral issues.

-Another problem with rights is that sometimes animals are said to have intrinsic value - have a worth in themselves irrespective of their value to humans.
+Another problem with rights is that sometimes animals are said to have intrinsic value - have worth in themselves irrespective of their value to humans.
 As an animal rightist you might claim that all sentient beings are entitled to rights because they have equal intrinsic value.
 But does intrinsic value really exist?
 Does it exist independently of humanity?
 Intrinsic value may simply be a part of the human value system that values things that have no value or are said to have no value.
 If you do not believe in intrinsic value then you might have to pursue animal liberation via Utilitarianism, not through animal rights.
 As a utilitarian you could claim that sentient animals have interests and therefore no species (ie humanity) is more important than any other and we should give equal moral consideration to every creature's moral interests.

 Arguments For & Against Animal Rights